Sam Marx: Life and family

 According to his birth certificate, Marx was born as Simon Marx in Alsace, in France.
 Due to his place of birth, he was known as "Frenchie".
 His parents were Simon Marx and Johanna Haennchen Isaak.
 He came to the U.S. from France in 1880.
 He met Minnie in New York where he was working as a dance teacher.
 They married in 1884 and had six sons.
 Their first son, Manfred, born in 1885, died in infancy.
 The other children were Leonard (Chico), born in 1887, Adolph (Harpo) in 1888, Julius (Groucho) in 1890, Milton (Gummo) in 1892, and Herbert (Zeppo) in 1901.
 Marx was an excellent pinochle player and taught the game to his two eldest sons.

 Career

-Marx became a tailor.
-According to Groucho, he was a talented cook, often convincing the landlord to delay their rent pay time with a good meal.
+Marx made his living as a tailor, albeit reportedly one who was not very successful or competent in the trade.
+According to Groucho, his real talents lay in the culinary arts, often convincing the landlord to delay their rent pay time with a good meal.
 In his show An Evening With Groucho, Groucho said:

 "My father was a tailor, and a very bad one, and Chico was always short of money, and he used to hock my father's shears, so whenever my father made a suit, of course it didn't fit, and the shears would be hanging up in the pawnshop on Ninety-first Street."

 In his last interview, Zeppo joked that his late father "was a very bad tailor but he found some people who were so stupid that they would buy his clothes, and so he'd make a few dollars that way for food".